 Like Costa Rica, Panama has some fantastic wild jungles and forests once you escape the numerous banana and palm oil plantations.
 Baru Volcano National Park is a good place to start exploring.

 The San Blas Islands are stunningly beautiful as well.
-Going through the San Blas Islands is a popular way that backpackers end up getting to Colombia and beginning their backpacking South America journey.
+Going through the San Blas Islands is a popular way that backpackers end up getting to Colombia and beginning their South America travels.
 Really, if you want to be exploring these low-lying islands by boat – you could try volunteering on a sailboat in the area!
+This is a rare activity in Central America which is absolutely NOT broke backpacker friendly.

 San Blas Islands, Panama